 Foundation 1 (Nursery) and Foundation Stage 2 (Reception) use the curriculum guidance for the Foundation Stage to plan the learning environment, activities and experiences for the Early Years curriculum.

 KS1 follow letters and sounds in order to teach phonics with children completing a phonics screening check at the end of year 1.
-Children who do not pass this check recieve additional support in year 2, re-taking the check at the end of KS1.
+Children who do not pass this check receive additional support in year 2, re-taking the check at the end of KS1.
 KS1 mainly uses the Oxford Reading Tree to support reading in school.
-This scheme is supplimented with other teaching resources where appropriate.
+This scheme is supplemented with other teaching resources where appropriate.

-Our school has a computer suite that allows whole class teaching of computer skills.
+Our school has a computer suite that allows small group teaching of computer skills.
 Computers are also sited in every classroom.
 All classes have interactive whiteboards.
 All our computers are linked to a network and they have broadband Internet access.

 In our school, children work at levels appropriate to their individual abilities and needs.
 A flexible approach is adopted, which means that children may be taught individually, in groups and as a whole class, as appropriate.
 More formal whole class teaching is evident at the upper end of the school.